Have You Been Charged with Resisting Arrest?

 Resisting Arrest or Assaulting a Peace Officer

-The resisting arrest lawyers at the Law Offices of William C. Makler have experience with these types of cases.
+The Santa Barbara resisting arrest lawyer at the Law Offices of William C. Makler have experience with these types of cases.
 Resisting arrest or assaulting a peace officer is one of the quickest ways to get a ride to jail, seriously (or even fatally) wounded.
 If you or a loved one finds themselves in this situation, hiring an attorney experienced in this realm is essential.

 In a free and confidential initial consultation, Santa Barbara criminal defense attorney William C. Makler can discuss with you the resisting arrest or assaulting a peace officer charges facing you, a friend, or a family member.
 If he takes the case, he will use his more than 25 years of criminal justice experience to achieve the best possible outcome.